s0rti/ThemeChangerTime/README.md

 # How to install?
 `download themeChangeTimeMacOs.py (MacOs version) or themeChangeTimeWin.py (Windows version) or themeChangeTimeLinux.py (Linux version)`

-Open your terminal and enter the path to your script file, for example, `cd path to your script file/` Then write
+Open your terminal and enter the path to your script file, for example, `cd path to your script file/` press Enter button Then write

 ### Linux